ioos/ioos-documentation-jekyll-skeleton/_docs/howto.md

 ## A Note on Submodules

-This theme uses two GitHub 'submodules'.
-Submodules are essentially links to other GitHub repositories that allow certain components of the site to be synchrnonized more easily across all of IOOS' GitHub Documentation sites [https://ioos.github.io](https://ioos.github.io).
+This theme uses two [git submodules](https://git-scm.com/docs/gitsubmodules).
+Submodules are essentially links to other GitHub repositories that allow certain components of the site to be synchrnonized more easily across all of IOOS' GitHub Documentation sites <https://ioos.github.io>.

 For example, the menu bar at the top of the page is configured with a single YAML file in a submodule, and the tyeme code itself, including site functionality and look and feel is kept within a submodule.